Nour-Sadek/C-Elegans-PAM/README.md

 ### 3.1 How the sequences were filtered

-On top of including sequences that only had the four letter A, G, T, and C, different additional cutoffs to which genes are incorporated in the convolutional scanning were done and compared:
+On top of including sequences that only had the four letter A, G, T, and C, different additional cutoffs to which genes are incorporated in the convolutional scanning were implemented and compared:
 - The first scanning was done over genes that had a minimum of 10 homologous species from the metazoan compara.
 This lead to the final inclusion of
   - 5596 genes and a total of 322077 sequences for promoters